-NBC's The Sing Off is a fun show about the best a cappella groups in the US gathering to compete.
+NBC's The Sing-Off is a fun show about the best a cappella groups in the US gathering to compete.
 It doesn't really get mentioned a lot in terms of reality shows.
 Nowadays it's better remembered for launching the career of Pentatonix.

 My Own Worst Enemy.
 A spy series involving split personalities running amok.
 Cancelled after 9 episodes, probably due to the fact that it was on extremely late, and it ran on NBC, a channel notorious for cancelling so many fan-favorite shows.